 What are the Key Features of Gitega?

-Why is Bujumbara the Commercial Capital?
+Why is Bujumbura the Commercial Capital?

 Which Other African Countries have Shifted Their Political Capitals?

-Many African nations have relocated their political capitals in recent years, including Cote d’Ivoire, Tanzania and Nigeria.
-Since most African countries have had to deal with a growing population and increasing urbanization, many have built futuristic new cities to take care of this, including countries like Senegal, Nigeria and Ghana.
+Many African nations have relocated their political capitals in recent years, including Côte d’Ivoire, Tanzania, and Nigeria.
+Since most African countries have had to deal with a growing population and increasing urbanization, many have built futuristic new cities to take care of this, including countries like Senegal, Nigeria, and Ghana.